inamkhan325/content-ops-starter/content/pages/index.md

       text: web devolopment
       color: text-dark
       type: TitleBlock
+    subtitle: >-
-    subtitle: for joining course go to you tube for this playlists
+      for joining course go to you tube for this playlists whatsapp contact 03369036072
     text: >+
       Name code with harry webdevolopment full course